jbowensii/More-Automated-Spells-Items-and-Feats/README.md

 Once the compendium module is installed you can import one of the items into your game.
 Most of them are completely setup from the start and can be dropped on the appropriate character and just function.

-There is also a global MACRO folder, as aq GameMaster (DungeonMaster) import these and make sure they are marked as execute as a GM.
+There is also a global MACRO folder, as a GameMaster (DungeonMaster) import these and make sure they are marked as execute as a GM.

-The descriptions for each feature are empty, since including they MAY violate copyright, so please insert your own descriptions.
+The descriptions for each feature are empty, since including then MAY violate copyright, so please insert your own descriptions.

 There will also be notes in the description that instruct you HOW and WHEN to use the item to automate your game play.
 <b>Please remember to click on the collapsible icon <img width="15" alt="image" src="https://user-images.githubusercontent.com/76136571/164912225-f8485d94-56bd-4e1d-baf9-58873cb426a4.png"> to open a section and read the instructions.</b>